Identifying Socially Disruptive Policies: An illustration of the main identification problem

 The substitution solves the initial problem that $Y_{0}(1)$ is not known because both $Y_{1}(1)$ and $Y_{0}(0)$ on the right-hand side are observed.
 However, the right-hand side now depends on the unknown $\Pi$.
 Since, under (\ref{simAss}), any permutation matrix suggests a number of destroyed links that is consistent with the observed network connections, the identified set is \looseness=-1

 \begin{myexpcont} In the toy example, condition (\ref{simAss}) implies that if the new policy were implemented in the control group, the agents would change their social connections to form a line.
 Under this assumption, the identified set for the number of connections destroyed by the policy is $\{3,4\}$.
 The logic behind this result is illustrated in Figure 2.
 There are three ways up to symmetry to match the six agents in the control group to the six agents in the treatment group.
 Matching $a$ in the control group to position $1$ in the treatment group destroys four connections.
-This is because all five connections in the control group are adjacent to $a$ and $1$ has only one connection in the treatment group.
+This is because all five connections are adjacent to $a$ in the control group and $1$ has only one connection in the treatment group.
 Similarly, matching $a$ to positions $2$ or $3$ destroys three connections.
-Since these are the only unique matches up to symmetry, the policy must destroy 3 or 4 out of 5 connections ($60$ or $80$ percent).
-Under (\ref{simAss}), this example necessarily has a large amount of social disruption. \looseness=-1 \end{myexpcont}
+Since these are the only unique matches up to a relabeling of the agents, the policy must destroy 3 or 4 out of 5 connections ($60$ or $80$ percent).
+It follows that, under (\ref{simAss}), this example necessarily has a large amount of social disruption. \looseness=-1 \end{myexpcont}